-The Office of the Provost is pleased to announce the 2015 student Summer Undergraduate Research Fellowship (SURF) program.
-This program is now in its ninth year at UNH and is designed to build on the successful experiences of previous years.
+The Office of the Provost is pleased to announce the 2016 student Summer Undergraduate Research Fellowship (SURF) program.
+2016 will mark the 10th anniversary of the program, and each year has built on the success of the previous years.

-Projects involving human subjects must be vetted in a timely way by the university’s IRB.The student fellowship award includes these elements:
+Projects involving human subjects or animals must be approved by the appropriate university committee prior to any research being conducted.The student fellowship award includes these elements:

 - A $3,000 stipend for each student and an award certificate upon successful completion of the program.
 The SURF program is a full-time commitment.